Experiment Safety Overview

 Life Cycle of an ESAF

-The following describes how the ESAF is used within the overal experiment process.
+The following describes how the ESAF is used within the overall experiment process.
 You can also see this information in flowchart form.

-1. Creation from a beam time request (BTR): In the APS User Portal, you select the BTR for which you want to create an ESAF.
-The system extracts certain information from the proposal/BTR into the new form.
+1. Creation from an experiment time request (ETR): In the APS User Portal, you select the ETR for which you want to create an ESAF.
+The system extracts certain information from the proposal/ETR into the new form.

 3. Review: The APS safety staff and beamline representatives review and approve the ESAF.
 They will communicate with the on-site spokesperson about changes as necessary.